halo/macosvpn/README.md

 ## Troubleshooting

-* If you get a warning that says "Creating Keychain item failed: write permissions error", you need to run the application with `sudo`.
 * If you're stuck, try to add the `--debug` flag and see if it says something useful.

 ## Limitations

-* If a VPN with the given name already exists, a new one with an incremental number is created.
-  In the future there should be a `--force` option to re-create it
+* It is not possible to add so called "configurations" for L2TP.
+See [this issue](https://github.com/halo/macosvpn/issues/17).

 ## Development

-The master branch is always edge and not ready for production.
+The `master` branch is always edge and may not be ready for production.

+Integration tests are run using ruby.
+Simply look at the `before_script` and `script` sections in the [.travis.yml](https://github.com/halo/macosvpn/blob/master/.travis.yml#L6) file to see how to run the tests on your Mac.

+When using Xcode it's important to remember that you need to compile this app in the `Debug` configuration and not the `Release` configuration.
+Otherwise you will end up with unexplainable [random crashes](https://github.com/halo/macosvpn/issues/13#issuecomment-217252496).

 Useful commands for debugging: